Once I learned about growing fodder for chickens, I was hooked.

 You can also use oats and millet.
 I’ve found oats don’t do quite as well as wheat and barley, and with oats, you run into problems with mold since it takes so long to sprout.

-Amaranth is another option for growing fodder for chickens, although I’ve never used it.
+Amaranth is another option for growing fodder for chickens, although I’ve never personally used it.

 How to grow fodder?